Hackers are attempting new methods to attack the higher education industry because institutional data pays off.

 No organizations are immune from cyber attacks, even retailers; financial institutions, healthcare, and other sectors also suffer breaches.
 In the education sector, teachers and parents are considered as prime and ‘soft target’ by the hackers as they are often unprepared to deal with cyber attacks.
 The most popular types of attacks are malware and phishing.

-Education institutions should analyze current breach patterns and develop cybersecurity practices to save their institution from cyber attacks.
+Education institutions should analyze current breach patterns and develop cybersecurity practices to save their institutionrom cyber attacks.